UniVE-SSV/SoftwareArchitecture/_docs/rabbitmq/java-examples.md

 ![RabbitMQ examples8]({{ site.baseurl }}/images/rabbitmq_examples_8.png)
 ![RabbitMQ examples6]({{ site.baseurl }}/images/rabbitmq_examples_6.png)
 ## Exercises
 1. Write a consumer that processes queue **post-students**.
 You can use whatever language you want.
 Write a Docker image for this consumer application, and add it as a service to the Docker Compose.
+If you want to experiment with other languages rather than Java, you can use for example <a target="_blank" rel="noopener noreferrer" href="https://pika.readthedotarget="_blank" rel="noopener noreferrer" href="en/stable/">pika</a> fortarget="_blank" rel="noopener noreferrer" href="n, <a href="https://www.npmjs.com/package/amqplib">amqplib</a> for NodeJS, <a href="https://github.com/rabbitmq/amqp091-go">amqp091-go</a> for GoLang.
 <div>
 Previous: <a href="/SoftwareArchitecture/rabbitmq/quick-start">RabbitMQ - Quick Start</a>
 </div>